-- Departmental Comprehensive- Each student is required to complete the comprehensive examination with a passing score during the senior year.
-Tutorial sessions are held prior to the examination and students are required to attend. - b.
+- 4. The student must complete the required proficiency examinations below. - a.
+Departmental Comprehensive- Each student is required to complete the comprehensive examination with a passing score during the senior year.
+Tutorial sessions are held prior to the examination and students are required to attend.

+- b.
 Writing Proficiency- Each student is required to pass the University Writing Proficiency Test (minimum score of 75) before graduation. - 5.
 Complete the appropriate community service requirements.